nicojourdain/CPL_NEMO_ELMER/README.md

 **NB:** if needed (quota), you can remove cxx4/ and examples/ once compiled

-### 4- install the coupling tools to transform VTK to netcdf
+### 4- Install the coupling tools to transform VTK to netcdf

 This is used to write Elmer/Ice's ice draft in NEMO's netcdf format.